Codecademy/docs/content/git/concepts/commit/commit.md

 ---
 Title: 'Commit'
 Description: 'In Git, commits are used as snapshots of a given branch in a repository.
-Collectively, they serve as the growth history of all the branches in a Git repository.
-The most recent commit is considered directly related to the pointer of the current branch. shell git commit  Before using git commit, make sure to have all the neccessary files staged for the commit. shell git add'
+They serve as the growth history of all the branches in a Git repository.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'